Web Analytics Made Easy - Statcounter

 🎨 Why a guided tour of the Uffizi is worth it

-Try this express 75-minute tour, which covers 4 iconic works by Botticelli, Da Vinci, and Michelangelo—and includes skip-the-line entry.
+3. Unlock the Uffizi: Guided Tour + Secret Vasari Access Option – Covers iconic works by Botticelli, Da Vinci, Caravaggio and Michelangelo—and includes skip-the-line entry.

 • The Uffizi Gallery is open Tuesday to Sunday, from 8:15 AM to 6:30 PM.
 The ticket office closes at 5:30 PM, so be sure to get your ticket before then.